elvyna/udacity-aws-mle-nanodegree/project02-ml-workflow-scones-unlimited/README.md

 ```
 ├── README.md          <- description of the repo
-├── img                <- images included in the project notebook or README file
+├── img                <- screenshots of the working step functions
 │
 ├── src                <- scripts
 │   ├── lambda         <- lambda functions